 But the thing all of these solutions won’t work without is the user’s self preservation.
 Many of the above techniques use malicious or infected apps to run their tasks.
 Being aware of the source of an app, developer’s reputation, app rating and so on renders most of the fraudsters’ efforts useless.

-The marketer’s checklists before launching a marketing campaign should look as follows:
+The marketer’s checklists should look as follows:

 - Invest in anti-fraud solutions or make sure that those are already adopted by the affiliate marketing software you use.
 For example, Voluum has the Anti-Fraud Kit feature that, combined with AppsFlyer’s Protect360 solution, gives you a fighting chance against fake traffic.